Purchases made through links may earn us a small commission, at no extra cost to you, and help support this website. Thank you!

 After lunch I visited Brienz, a lovely small town for admiring traditional Swiss architecture and expertly crafted wooden sculptures.

 I knew I wouldn’t have much time in Lauterbrunnen, but still wanted to check and see if it was an area I’d like to visit on a future trip to Switzerland.
 The verdict- absolutely!

 The village of Lauterbrunnen is nestled in a valley between imposing rock faces and mountain peaks.
 There’s an impressive amount of waterfalls nearby (72), but I only had a chance to visit the most famous one- Staubbach Falls.

 The landscape was stunning and I’d love to do some hikes in the area, check out more waterfalls, visit some mountain viewpoints, and take a lot more photos.

 Train to Zurich, Flight back to Canada

-My flight was in the afternoon so I was able to leave Thun in the morning and still have plenty of time before my flight from Zurich.
+My flight was in the afternoon, so I was able to leave Thun in the morning and still have plenty of time before my departure from Zurich.

 Approximate travel time: Thun to Zurich Airport- 1 hr 40 min

 Final Thoughts About My 2 Weeks in Switzerland